Konye-Urgench

-Konye-Urgench (Köneürgenç, کؤنهاۆرگنچ; کهنه گرگانج, lit.
-'Old Gurgānj'), also known as Old Urgench or Urganj, was a city in north Turkmenistan, just south from its border with Uzbekistan.
+Konye-Urgench (کهنه گرگانج, lit.
+'Old Gurgānj'), also known as Köneürgenç, Old Urgench or Urganj, is a city in north Turkmenistan, just south from its border with Uzbekistan.
+In 2022, it had a total population of 37,176 people.

 It is the site of the ancient town of Gurgānj, which contains the ruins of the capital of Khwarazm.
-Its inhabitants deserted the town in the early eighteenth century in order to develop a new settlement, and Konye-Urgench has remained undisturbed ever since.
+The inhabitants of the ancient city deserted it in the early eighteenth century in order to develop a new settlement, and Konye-Urgench has remained undisturbed ever since.
 In 2005, the ruins of Old Urgench were inscribed on the UNESCO List of World Heritage Sites.

 Overview

+Highly intricate decoration of Turabek Khanum Mausoleum dome.
+All tiling is original surviving more than 6 centuries.

-Located on the south side of the Amu Darya River, Old Ürgenç was situated on one of the most important medieval paths: the Silk Road, the crossroad of western and eastern civilisations.
+Located on the south side of the Amu Darya River, Old Urgench was situated on one of the most important medieval paths: the Silk Road, the crossroad of western and eastern civilisations.
 It is one of the most important archaeological sites in Turkmenistan, situated within a vast protected landscape zone and featuring a large number of well-preserved monuments dating from the 11th to the 16th centuries.
 They comprise mosques, the gates of a caravanserai, fortresses, mausoleums and a minaret, and the influence of their architectural style and craftsmanship reached Iran, Afghanistan and the later architecture of the Mughal Empire of 16th-century India.